 "Even to attract a pipeline of good quality foreign talent, you need socio-political continuity and stability that can only be provided by a robust anchor population," he said.

 If there were any doubts about the government's blatant message, the mint maker Mentos put out an advertisement urging married Singaporeans to do their civic duty on the evening of the August 9 National Day festivities.

 "I'm talking about making a baby, baby," went the video's rapped lyrics, accompanied by hip-thrusting animated hearts.
 "It's National Night, let's make Singapore's birthrate spike."

 Not long ago, Singapore had the opposite problem.

 From the mid-1960s, with post-war baby boomers hitting child-bearing age, the fears were that a population surge would threaten the development of the newly independent nation.

-With the slogan "Stop at two", the government penalised big families, legalised abortion and rewarded sterilisation.
+With the slogan "Stop at two", the government penalized big families, legalized abortion and rewarded sterilization.
 It was so effective that, by 1987, the policy was reversed and the slogan became "Have three or more if you can afford it".

 Conspiring against more births are powerful contraceptives in the form of intense career pressure, long work hours, small apartments, waiting lists for nursery care and soaring prices.

 "Work/life balance is what everybody's after," said Evonne, a marketing professional in her 30s, adding she and her husband plan to have one child.
 "If you don't want kids, no matter what the government throws at you, I don't think you really care."